Simulation-Software-Engineering/Lecture-Material/version-control/material/merge_rebase_slides.md

 ## How to get a Linear History?

-- Real conflicts are very rare in real projects, most conflicts / merge commits are false positives and  should be avoided
+- Real conflicts are very rare in real projects, most merge commits are false positives (not conflicts) and should be avoided
 - If there are no changes on `main`, `git merge` does a *"fast-forward"* merge (no merge commit)
 - If there are changes on `main`, rebase `feature` branch